alanpapalia/starter-academic/content/project/fsae-monocoque/index.md

 still finding a minimal areal density of each panel.

 ![Panel Testing](panel_testing.png)
+*Sandwich panel testing to derive material properties*

-However, design did not stop here.
+However, design work did not stop here.
 As previously mentioned, to manufacture a composite structure we needed some form of mold, but our equipment was not able to machine a mold of suitable size in-house.
 This left us the options of either manufacturing the mold in parts and attempting to align the sections or outsourcing the machining.
 Thanks to our wonderful sponsors at <a href = "https://en.machinetools.camozzi.com/who/ingersoll-machine-tools.kl"> Ingersoll Machine Tools </a> we were able to work alongside them to design molds which